Polynomial $\chi$-binding functions for $t$-broom-free graphs: Introduction

 Let $G$ be a graph.
 For any $v\in V(G)$, $N_G(v)$ denotes the neighborhood of $v$ and $d_G(v)=|N_G(v)|$ is the degree of $v$ in $G$.
 We use $\Delta(G)$ and $\delta(G)$ to denote the maximum and minimum degree of $G$, respectively.
 For any positive integer $i$, let $N^i_G(S):= \{u \in V(G)\backslash S: \min\{d_G(u,v): v\in S\} =i\}$, where $d_G(u,v)$ is the distance between $u$ and $v$ in $G$.
 Then $N^1_G(S)=N_G(S)$ is the neighborhood of $S$ in $G$.
 Moreover, we let $N^{\geq i}_G(S):= \cup_{j=i}^{\infty} N_G^j(S)$.
 When $S=\{s\}$ we write $N_G^i(s)$ instead of $N_G^i(\{s\})$.
 For any subgraph $H$ of $G$, we write $N_G^i(H)$ for $N_G^i(V(H))$ and $N_G^{\ge i}(H)$ for $N_G^{\ge i}(V(H))$.
 When $G$ is clear from the context, we ignore the subscript $G$.

 Let $G$ be a graph and let $S,T$ be disjoint subsets of $V(G)$.
-For a vertex $v\in V(G)\setminus S$, we say that $v$ is \textit{complete} to $S$ in $G$ if $vs\in E(G)$ for all $s\in S$; $v$ is \textit{anticomplete} to $S$ if $vs\notin E(G)$ for all $s\in S$; and $v$ is \textit{neutral} to $S$ if $v$ is neither complete nor anticomplete to $S$.
+For a vertex $v\in V(G)\backslash S$, we say that $v$ is \textit{complete} to $S$ in $G$ if $vs\in E(G)$ for all $s\in S$; $v$ is \textit{anticomplete} to $S$ if $vs\notin E(G)$ for all $s\in S$; and $v$ is \textit{mixed} on $S$ if $v$ is neither complete nor anticomplete to $S$.
 We say that $S$ is \textit{complete} (respectively, \textit{anticomplete}) to $T$ if all vertices in $S$ are complete (respectively, anticomplete) to $T$.